JEdward7777/js-translation-helps-proxy/ARCHITECTURE.md

 This architecture document describes the **completed and production-ready** TypeScript implementation that provides:

-1. **Four distinct interfaces** for different use cases - all implemented
+1. **Five distinct interfaces** for different use cases - all implemented
 2. **Shared core logic** to minimize duplication
 3. **12 tool schemas** statically defined with dynamic discovery
 4. **Flexible filtering** (client-controlled vs baked-in)